sgatev/sgatev.github.io/posts/modularity.md

 to solve the bigger problem.
 But splitting alone isn’t enough — the value lies in *how* we split it, and *how* we connect the parts.

-Good modular design is about *local reasoning*.
+Good modular design is about enabling *local reasoning*.
 You should be able to fully understand a module without having to figure out the whole system.
 You should be able to change a module without forcing changes everywhere else.
 That’s only possible with clear, stable boundaries between modules — in other words, well-defined *interfaces*.
-Interfaces aren’t just the glue that connects modules; they’re the abstraction that lets us make a few key assumptions and safely ignore the rest.
+Interfaces aren’t just the glue that connects modules; they are the abstraction that lets us make a few key assumptions and safely ignore the rest.

 We can think of an interface as a *contract* between suppliers and consumers.